 Rules: Your phones must be turned off or on airplane mode, so they don’t interfere with the research.
 You must also stay on the designated trails.
 But, photos are welcome!

-Biggest Discoveries: The VLA has observed thousands of cosmic objects since 1976.
+Biggest Discoveries: The Very Large Array in New Mexico has observed thousands of cosmic objects since 1976.
 Some highlights include: ice on Mercury, a supermassive black hole (150 QUADRILLION miles / 26,000 light years away), and the center of our Milky Way Galaxy.

 Nearby Lodging: The VLA is probably more of a day trip, because there aren’t a lot of options way out there for accommodations!
 However, if you are a fellow RVer or camper, we did enjoy our stay at the Datil Well Campground a little bit further west of the VLA.
 It is $5 per night with no hookups.
 There is also free camping at Water Canyon Campground in the Cibola National Forest.
 But the road there looked a little too rough for our rig.